elledono/passwordCreator/passwordCreator/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for more information
+This project is licensed under the MIT License - see the LICENSE.md file for more information

 ## Acknowledgments